Recipes PORTUGUESE PERI PERI PORK SCHNITZEL

 - 2 eggs, whisked

-- 1 x 200g packet plan salted or savoury crackers
+- 1 x 200g packet of plain salted or savoury herbed crackers

 - METHOD -